Genrikh Novozhilov: Ilyushin designer

 In 1964 Novozhilov was appointed first deputy general designer and tasked with overseeing the development and mass production of the Il-62.
 His success at this led to the award of the Lenin Prize in early 1970 to members of the Ilyushin bureau, including Novozhilov.
 On 26 April 1971 Novozhilov was awarded the title of Hero of Socialist Labour after the completion of the state's eighth five-year plan.
 In mid 1970 Sergey Ilyushin, then aged 77, announced his retirement and on 28 July, in the presence of Aviation Industry Minister Pyotr Vasilyevich Dementyev, Novozhilov was named as his successor and general designer of the Moscow bureau of the "Strela" works.
 On 25 March the following year the Il-76, a military transport aircraft, began its test flights at Khodynka Aerodrome, overseen by Novozhilov with Sergei Ilyushin in attendance.
 It became the most popular passenger and military transport aircraft of the Soviet Union.

 Since 1969 the design bureau had been developing the first Russian wide-body passenger aircraft, the Il-86.
-There was now great demand for long distance high capacity civil aviation, and the government had stipulated a nominal range of 2,400 kilometres.
+There was now great demand for long-distance, high-capacity civil airplanes, and the government had stipulated a nominal range of 2,400 kilometres.
 As Novozhilov was returning from Sochi with Aviation Industry Minister Pyotr Dementyev and the Minister of Civil Aviation Boris Bugayev, he noted that the bureau was investigating potentially doubling the range of the Il-86.
 The ministers promptly made him sign to commit the new aircraft to a new stipulated range of 5,000 kilometres.
 After considering developments of the IL-62 and IL-76 designs, Novozhilov and his team produced a completely new design capable of such range while carrying 350 passengers.
 The first testflight of the new IL-86 took place on 22 December 1976.
 After it was successfully concluded, Novozhilov promptly ordered another the following day, and then three further ones before the New Year.
 He co-founded the MAKS Air Show, and led the work on the long-haul IL-96-300 and Il-114 turboprop.
 Since 2006, Novozhilov served as Chief Science Adviser to Ilyushin.